Lab: Observed behaviour over 82 cycles in London

 Since the Marriott Bonvoy Brilliant American Express Card moved to a $25 monthly dining credit in September 2022, we’ve run two cards continuously against normal spend.
 From November 2022 through March 2026 that produced 82 monthly cycles, $2,050 available, and $2,039 captured.

-Nothing was set up to make that happen.
+Nothing special was set up to make that happen.
 No tracking, no routing, no attempt to force the credit.

 What the ledger shows